 Not That!: Shawarma & Gyro Pita Sandwich

-Though they're marinated differently, when it comes to their nutritionally quality, fatty shawarmas, and greasy gyros are about the same, Koszyk tells us.
-Plus, both sandwiches are overloaded with toppings like tzatziki, tahini, and roasted eggplant, so Koszyk suggests skipping these pitas if you're trying to eat healthfully or lose belly fat.
+Though they’re marinated differently, when it comes to their nutritional quality, fatty shawarmas and greasy gyros are about the same, Koszyk tells us.
+Plus, both sandwiches are overloaded with toppings like tzatziki, tahini, and roasted eggplant, so Koszyk suggests skipping these pitas if you’re trying to eat healthfully or lose belly fat.

 Eat This: Chicken Breast Platter

 Grilled chicken breast platters typically come with tzatziki, Greek salad, pita bread, and rice.
-Since you don't need a double dose of empty carbs, ask if you can swap the rice of something else like grilled veggies or a larger salad.
-The more veggies the better!
+Since you don’t need a double dose of empty carbs, ask if you can swap the rice for something else like grilled veggies or a larger salad.
+The more veggies, the better!
 Again, the only downside of this platter is the serving size.
 Portion out enough for one meal on your plate and promptly put the rest in the fridge for tomorrow.
-For more helpful portion control tips, don't miss these 18 Easy Ways to Control Your Portion Sizes.

 Not That!: Loukaniko Pita Sandwich